Fok Tai Loy: Political career

-In August 1980, it was announced that Chiam See Tong was to found a new political party, to be known as the Singapore Democratic Party (SDP), with Chiam serving as the protem secretary-general and Fok, then a consulting engineer, serving as the protem chairman.
+In August 1980, it was announced that Chiam See Tong was to found a new political party, to be known as the Singapore Democratic Party (SDP), with Chiam serving as the pro tem secretary-general and Fok, then a consulting engineer, serving as the pro tem chairman.
 The objectives of the party included the "elimination of colonialism and feudalism, the safeguarding of parliamentary democracy and upholding the principles of democracy, socialism and the Constitution."
 Fok opined that Singaporeans had been "indoctrinated" by the incumbent People's Action Party (PAP) for the past decade such that "only men with university degrees" could run for parliament.
 It was announced that Fok would be one of three party members contesting in the upcoming 1980 Singaporean general election, along with Chiam and Earnest Chew Tian Earn.
 However, Chew withdrew from the election in October on account of ill health.
 Fok stated later that month that the party would stand for "progress towards democracy and socialism" and that it would "go against the government where it erred and agree where it thinks the ruling party is right."
 It was announced in December that Fok was to contest the Cairnhill Constituency seat, against Wong Kwei Cheong of the PAP.
 He lost the election, receiving only 28.21% of the total valid votes.

 Fok was officially sworn in as the chairman of the executive committee of the SDP in September 1981.
 In October, he announced that the party would be contesting in the upcoming 1981 Anson by-election.
 However, the party withdrew on nomination day, as there were already three parties contesting, deciding to "leave the fight" to J.B.
 Jeyaretnam of the Workers' Party (WP) instead.
 Fok was among the opposition leaders who attended a WP rally for the by-election in on 22 October, though Chiam was "notably absent".
 Fok was again elected the chairman of the SDP in November 1983.
 He reportedly planned to contest in the upcoming 1984 Singaporean general election.